 As one of the premier institutions in the U.S. for the study of languages, IU Bloomington offers courses and resources in over 80 languages.

 You may take advantage of the various African Languages offered on campus.
-The African Languages Program offers regularly scheduled courses in Akan/Twi, Bamana, Kiswahili, Wolof, Yoruba, and Zulu during the academic year.
+The African Languages Program offers regularly scheduled courses in Akan/Twi, Bamana, Swahili/Kiswahili, Wolof, Yoruba, Zulu/IsiZulu, and Kinyarwanda during the academic year.
 If you are planning to apply to graduate school in English, keep in mind that most graduate programs require proficiency in depth in one foreign language or reading proficiency in two foreign languages.

 Below is a sampling of language study resources available to students at IU Bloomington.